EduardoRFS/github-action/README.md

 - `cache-key`: **Required** The cache key.
 Typically `${{ hashFiles('esy.lock/index.json') }}`
 - `esy-prefix`: The prefix of esy folder
 - `working-directory`: Working directory.
+- `manifest`: JSON or opam file to be used

 ## Example usage